etiennebr/rstdocs/Applications/Geometry/GeneratePlyFile.rst

 - **EPSG Code** : This code is a generic way of identifying map projections, and allows to specify a large amount of them.
 See www.spatialreference.org to find which EPSG code is associated to your projection;

- - **EPSG Code** : See www.spatialreference.org to find which EPSG code is associated to your projection
+ - **EPSG Code** : See www.spatialreference.org to find which EPSG code is associated to your projection.

 **The input color image**
-The input color image
+The input color image.

 **The output Ply file**
-The output Ply file
+The output Ply file.

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------